Interactive Notes on Finite-State Machine

 We define , where is the empty string, the only string having zero length.
 A language over is a subset of .
 As an example of a frequently-seen language, the set of all binary strings is .

-Given strings and over , the concatenation of and , denoted or just , is the string produced by appending to :
+Given strings and over , the concatenation of and , denoted by or , is the string produced by appending to :

 Note that for any string .